The Office of New Student and Family Programs (NSFP) works to serve three main populations: new students, parents/family members and student leaders.

 These ten students serve work throughout the entire year to assist in the planning of all aspects of Wildcat Welcome and Family Weekend as well as working with Peer Adviser staff.

-These 200+ students are selected each winter quarter and work directly with new students throughout Wildcat Welcome and the first year.
+These 200 students are selected each winter quarter and work directly with new students throughout Wildcat Welcome and the first year.
+The link directs you to the New Student and Family Programs Tumblr page where each Peer Adviser is highlighted during the summer.

 Get involved with Wildcat Welcome